bids-standard/bids-specification/src/appendices/hed.md

-The following HED annotation from this dataset uses the `sc:` prefix with `Eye-blink-artifact` and `Seizure-PNES` because these terms are from the HED-SCDORE library schema, while `Data-feature` is from the standard HED schema.
+The following HED annotation from this dataset uses the `sc:` prefix with `Eye-blink-artifact` and `Seizure-PNES` because these terms are from the HED-SCORE library schema, while `Data-feature` is from the standard HED schema.

 ```Text
 Data-feature, sc:Eye-blink-artifact, sc:Seizure-PNES